Theatre Arts Department (THA)

 - Theatre arts major: arts administration emphasis - BA

 - Theatre arts major: arts administration emphasis - BS

 - Theatre arts major: design/technical emphasis - BA

 - Theatre arts major: design/technical emphasis - BS

 - Theatre arts major: general emphasis - BA

 - Theatre arts major: general emphasis - BS

-- Theatre arts major: music theatre emphasis - BA
+- Theatre arts major: musical theatre emphasis - BA

-- Theatre arts major: music theatre emphasis - BS
+- Theatre arts major: musical theatre emphasis - BS

 - Theatre arts major: performance emphasis - BA